-PROJECTS CPNRD began nitrogen management demonstration projects in 1980 with the Hall County Water Quality Special Project.
-The CPNRD/UNL Nitrogen Irrigation Management Project followed in 1984 and has had over 400 demonstration sites located on producers' cornfields.
-The project uses randomized levels of nitrogen applied in increments of 50 lbs. above and 50 lbs. below the recommendation based on UNL's algorithm.
-These plots have provided over 290 field days and meetings.
-New technologies demonstrated include ET gages, watermark sensors to schedule irrigation, soil moisture capacitance probes, polymer material, slow/controlled release nitrogen products, and cover crops in seed corn.
+The first nitrogen management demonstration project was initiated in 1980.
+The Nitrogen Irrigation Management Project followed in 1984 and has had over 400 demonstration sites located on producers' cornfields.
+These plots have provided over 290 field days and information meetings on new technologies such as ET gages, watermark sensors to schedule irrigation, soil moisture capacitance probes, polymer material, slow/controlled release nitrogen products, and cover crops.